By Amy Gorin

 How to Plan a Virtual Bridal Shower

-Hosting a virtual bridal shower?
+Hosting a bridal shower based on video calling and virtual games?
 Step one of throwing a virtual shower is the invitations.
 I was lucky enough to have several hostesses: my sister (maid of honor) and five family friends.
 My sister, Janice, took the lead on sending out invitations via Paperless Post.
 They were digital invites, of course!

 We decided to host the party on Zoom so that we could truly practice social distancing..
 One of my friends had an account that lets you house up to 100 people, and that was awesome.
 We set the party for three hours, although we had pretty much wrapped things up by the two-hour window.